leahandofir/cloud-forecasting-transformer/scripts/cuboid_transformer/ims/README.md

 **`--left`**: set where to start cropping the image from the left.
 If not set, taken from checkpoint.

 **`--top`**: set where to start cropping the image from the top.
 If not set, taken from checkpoint.

+**`--save-image-files`**: whether to save the idividual predicted and cropped input images as individual .png files.